afshinrahmati/system-design/README.md

 ![Alt text](./api-getway.webp)
 * API Gateway is a user interface that is placed between Client and Service and creates an abstraction level between them.
 With API Gateway, the Client no longer needs to interact with several services to receive the required data.
 It sends its request to the API Gateway, and it is the API Gateway that determines which services it should apply to in order to respond to the Client's request, and the services send their response to the API Gateway, and the API Gateway sends the final response to the Client.
-* It is responsible for managing and routing requests from clients to the appropriate services, often while adding additional functionality like security, load balancing, and analytics.
+* It is responsible for managing and routing requests from clients to the appropriate services, often while adding additional functionality like security, load balancing, and analytics.‍
  * Routing,Authentication and Authorization,Rate Limiting and Throttling,Load Balancing,Protocol Translation,Caching,Request and Response Transformation

  * An API Gateway is a management tool that acts as a single entry point for all client requests to various microservices or APIs in a system.